Lauren-Ashley: Stage performances and public image

-In Lauren-Ashley's career thus far, she has received mostly positive reception.
-Audiences seem to enjoy the amount of energy in her performances.
-Bobby Wheaton believes what sets her apart is her song-writing content choices and her instincts, but does not know whether she will "reach the country radio rotation."
+Audiences enjoy the amount of energy in her performances.
+Bobby Wheaton believes what sets her apart is her song-writing content choices and her instincts, but does not know whether she will "reach the country radio rotation".
 Based on her CD sales and nomination for Georgia Country Female Artist of the Year, Shelia Marshall calls her a local and state-wide favorite.
-Georgia-Country.com gave her EP a positive review, saying about the product that she "displays a great range of vocal talent and creates product that is fun and easy to listen to.
+Georgia-Country.com gave her EP a positive review, saying that she "displays a great range of vocal talent and creates product that is fun and easy to listen to.
 While she is definitely influenced by the likes of Carrie [Underwood] and Miranda [Lambert], she also sets herself apart."

 Awards

-Lauren-Ashley's career was kickstarted by her win of Georgia Southern University's GSU Idol competition in 2010.
+Lauren-Ashley's career began with her win of Georgia Southern University's GSU Idol competition in 2010.
 Since then, she has also won a national songwriting competition, Wake Up Nashville—and Dream Big.
-Her song, "Cold November" placed first, and her song "Drive" placed in the top ten.
+Her song "Cold November" placed first, and her song "Drive" placed in the top ten.
 Most recently, Lauren-Ashley won 2011 Georgia Country Female Artist of the Year.

 Performances

 Style

-Lauren-Ashley performs both her original tracks as well as covers, including Heidi Newfield's "Johnny and June," as well as Carrie Underwood's "Last Name".
-The atmosphere is high-energy from the rock edge brought on to the country songs by her vocals as well as the band.
+Lauren-Ashley performs both her original tracks as well as covers, including Heidi Newfield's "Johnny and June" as well as Carrie Underwood's "Last Name".